roushanverma123/gettingstarted/README.md

 # gettingstarted

-this is a getting started python app for my github account
+this is a getting started with python stuff

+some basic beginner programs  s